2024 Noto earthquake: Impact

 The Ishikawa Nanao Police Station said collapsed homes trapped people before they were rescued.
 A spokesperson at Wajima Municipal Hospital said people had broken bones or were injured by falling objects.
 At least 116 people were injured and 7,462 houses in Shika were damaged, including 3,032 which collapsed or sustained severe damage.
 In Anamizu, 258 people were injured, 387 houses collapsed, 1,289 were partially destroyed and 1,647 were damaged; a landslide in the town killed 16 people and destroyed three houses.

-In Noto, 58 people were injured, 1,318 homes were completely or partially destroyed and 4,502 others were damaged, along with 4,210 buildings.
+In Noto, 58 people were injured, 1,319 homes were completely or partially destroyed and 4,512 others were damaged, along with 4,215 buildings.
 Five of the affected houses were destroyed by fires.
 The tsunami also washed debris onto streets.
 Operations of the Noto Airport were suspended after five cracks as long as 10 m appeared on the runway; the terminal of the airport also sustained damage.
 Access roads leading to the airport were blocked, while about 500 passengers were left stranded inside the facility, which was expected to be closed until 4 January.
 Access to the northern part of the Noto Peninsula was limited by a damaged road.
-In Nanao, 37 people were injured, 5,626 houses fully or partially collapsed and 11,498 others were damaged.
+In Nanao, 39 people were injured, 5,616 houses fully or partially collapsed and 11,504 others were damaged.
 Noto Island was isolated after the bridge linking it to the town was closed.
 In Kanazawa, nine people were injured and 20,667 buildings were damaged, including 285 which collapsed or sustained severe damage.

-In Niigata Prefecture, six people were killed, 54 others were injured, 4,259 buildings collapsed or were badly affected and 20,936 others were partially damaged, with 18,547 homes affected in Niigata City alone; 44 areas of Nishi Ward had liquefaction reported.
+In Niigata Prefecture, six people were killed, 60 others were injured, 4,271 buildings collapsed or were badly affected and 21,192 others were partially damaged, with 18,814 homes affected in Niigata City alone; 44 areas of Nishi Ward had liquefaction reported.
 On Sado Island, four buildings were razed, 31 were partially destroyed and 482 were damaged.
-In Toyama Prefecture, five people were killed, and 58 others were injured, 14 of them seriously.
+In Toyama Prefecture, eight people were killed, and 58 others were injured, 14 of them seriously.
 Eight of the injuries occurred after the ceiling of a pachinko parlor collapsed in Toyama City.
 Two residents of the prefecture were also killed in Ishikawa.
 At least 1,066 houses collapsed or were severely damaged and 21,748 others were partially damaged, mostly in the cities of Himi, Takaoka and Imizu.
 In Fukui Prefecture, six people sustained minor injuries, 12 houses partially collapsed and 830 others were damaged, including 45 in Awara.
 Five injuries were also reported in Osaka, two in Hyōgo, and one each in Gifu and Aichi.
 In Nagano Prefecture, 21 houses were damaged.